plone/plone.testing/src/plone/testing/README.rst

 This takes two required arguments: the file name and the module relative to which it is to be found.
 Here, we have loaded two files: ``meta.zcml`` and ``configure.zcml``.
 The first call to ``xmlconfig.file()`` creates and returns a configuration context.
-We re-use that for the subsequent invocation, so that the directives configured are available.
+We reuse that for the subsequent invocation, so that the directives configured are available.

 Installing a Zope product
 -------------------------